Overview

 Stale session errors

-Stale sessions occur when a Claude session ID stored in the database no longer corresponds to an active SDK session (e.g. after a runner restart).
+Stale sessions can occur after a runner restart or backend session interruption.
 SlackHive retries automatically as a new session.
 You’ll see:Tailing logs from the CLI

-For shell access to runner logs, use the CLI:--no-follow to print without following:
+For shell access to runner logs, use the CLI:~/.slackhive/logs/runner.log live.
+Ctrl-C to stop.
+To print without following: